sourcegraph/about/company/remote/index.md

 > Why is there so much activity over the weekend (Github, PRs, Slack)?
 I felt a little bit of pressure not working.

 Some people prefer to work in a really flexible way, which can sometimes mean that they want to hack on something on a Saturday instead of a Friday afternoon, for example.
 Others prefer a set schedule.
 Both are valid options.
+Moreover, due to our global team one person's weekend can be someone else's weekday.

 There is **no** expectation that people will be responsive over the weekend/vacation/evening/etc except some circumstances that do require this, but generally there will be early/predictable notice — e.g., on-call duty.

 Tip: [Configure](https://about.sourcegraph.com/handbook/engineering/github-notifications#custom-routing) GitHub notifications to send Sourcegraph related ones to your work email.